saulshanabrook/linter-lein/README.md

 # linter-lein

-This package will lint your Clojure files in Atom using by attempting to load the file and printing compile time errors.
+This package will lint your Clojure files in Atom using by attempting to compile the file.
 This is what the `lein check` command does as well.

 ## Installation